steveyen/gen-json-versions/docs/dev-001-gen-prd.md

 and they need better control over the schedule publication process.

-### Feature Ask 9.1: Schedule Status & Extended Planning
+### Data Version v9.0: Schedule Status & Extended Planning

 "We need to plan schedules further in advance and have better control over when schedules are visible to staff.
 Sometimes we need to make